alvarobartt/investiny/README.md

 results = search_assets(query="AAPL", limit=1, type="Stock", exchange="NASDAQ") # Returns a list with all the results found in Investing.com
 ```

-As `search_assets` returns a list of results, you can check each of them, and retrieve the `ticker` from the
+As `search_assets` returns a list of results, you can check each of them, retrieve the `ticker` from the
-asset that you want to retrieve historical data from and pass it as parameter to `historical_data`.
+asset that you want to retrieve historical data from and pass it as a parameter to `historical_data`.
 So on, the
 combination of both functions should look like the following:

 ```python